dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 curl
 ~~~~

 A command-line tool called ``curl`` ( http://curl.haxx.se ) is required by the setup scripts and it is useful to have curl installed when working on APIs.
+Yosemite come with curl, so you need not install (check: curl --version).

 jq
 ~~